 - cystic, calcified, infiltrative and echogenic appearances are all possible: see liver metastases ultrasound appearances

-The most common appearance of liver metastases is that of hypoattenuating lesions on non-contrast exam, and they demonstrate less enhancement than surrounding liver on post-contrast studies 1.
-If there is concomitant hepatic steatosis, then the lesions may be iso or even slightly hyperattenuating.
-Enhancement is typically peripheral, and although there may be central filling in on portal venous phase, delayed phase will show washout; helpful in distinguishing metastases from liver haemangiomas 1.
+Liver metastases are typically hypoattenuating on unenhanced CT, enhancing less than surrounding liver following contrast 1.
+If there is concomitant hepatic steatosis, then the lesions may be iso- or even slightly hyperattenuating.
+Enhancement is typically peripheral, and although there may be central filling in, on portal venous phase, the delayed phase will show washout; helpful in distinguishing a metastasis from a hemangioma 1.

 The appearance of liver metastases on MRI is also variable, but MRI is more sensitive than CT for the detection of liver metastases 5.
 MRI examination of the liver may involve numerous sequences (see liver MRI protocol), and choice of the gadolinium contrast agent (extracellular contrast agent or Eovist) is an important consideration.

 Most frequent appearances are 5: